-University Librarian and Director of The John Rylands Library
+John Rylands University Librarian and Director of The University of Manchester Library

 Chris has previously been University Librarian at Dublin City University, Director of Libraries at the University of London, University Librarian and Director of E-Learning at the University of Nottingham and Dean of Libraries at Dartington College of Arts.
 He has contributed to many boards and collaborative programmes in the UK, Ireland and in Europe for more than fifteen years and brings to Manchester particular interests in open scholarship, digital technologies and special collections.